SohamMalakar/Fun-Assembly/README.md

 ## Installation

-There is no precompiled binary available for this compiler.
-You have to compile it manually in your system.
+There are few pre-compiled binaries available in the [release](https://github.com/SohamMalakar/Fun-Assembly/releases) section.
+If you don't find any suitable version for your system, please compile it manually.

 > **_NOTE:_** Make sure you have the latest g++ compiler installed in your system.